bitterbloom/pl-compiler/docs/overview/enums_and_unions.md

 }
 ```

-The `tag` method will simply return `Void` if the union is tagless.
+The `tag` method will simply return `void` if the union is tagless.

 ## `is` operator